-10. The AASB is proposing that the effective date of a final Standard be a date that is at least three years after issue of that pronouncement (for example, if the Standard is issued in December 2025, the effective date may be for annual periods beginning on or after 1 January 2029).
-Early adoption is permitted.
+8. The AASB is proposing that the effective date of a final Standard would be at least three years after the issue of that pronouncement (for example, if the Standard is issued in December 2025, the effective date would not be earlier than annual periods beginning on or after 1 January 2029).
+Earlier adoption would be permitted.